metropolregion-rhein-neckar/tivigi/README.md

 ### 7.6.1.
 The layerDef attribute and the layer definitions object structure

 The attribute `layerDef` expects a JavaScript object of a specific structure, called a *layer definitions object*, to be passed to it.
-Layer definitions objects support a large number of properties which are documented separately.
+Layer definitions objects support a large number of properties which will be documented documented separately.

 For now, you only need to understand that the JSON structure passed as the `layerDef` attribute defines the world map layer which is displayed on the map.
 In a typical more complex application, you would not hard-code layer definitions in a template, as it is done here for reasons of simplicity.
 Instead, layer definitions are typically provided as a separate JSON file and dynamically loaded into an application at run time.
 You will learn how to do this later in this tutorial.